freeheart110/ClaimPilot/README.md

 # ClaimPilot 🛠️

 **ClaimPilot** is a microservice-based backend system for managing auto insurance claims, built with Java and Spring Boot.
-Designed to showcase real-world service-oriented architecture and backend optimization, the project reflects my experience as a tradesman turned developer and my goal to work in the insurance software space.
+Designed to showcase real-world service-oriented architecture and backend optimization.

 ---